ibm-cloud-docs/Cloudant/guides/managing_tasks.md

 -   The size of the documents.
 -   The current workload on the cluster.

->   You should assume that these factors might combine to produce considerable inaccuracy in your estimate.
+You should assume that these factors might combine to produce considerable inaccuracy in your estimate.

 _Example of extracting the `changes_done` field using `jq`:_

 ```sh
 curl ... | jq '.[] | select(.type=="search_indexer") | .changes_done'
 ```
-{:codeblock}
+{: codeblock}

 ## Monitoring replication